 Administering intravenous acyclovir requires interprofessional effort and communication.
 It is not a benign drug, having potential side effects such as phlebitis, hypersensitivity, and AKI.
 Therefore, pharmacists, physicians, and nurses must work together to achieve adequate and non-toxic dosing.
 Physicians (MDs, DOs, NPs, PAs) will make the initial decision to use acyclovir.
-Dose adjustments for ideal body weight and baseline renal function are necessary, and the pharmacist should coordinate this with nursing for inpatients.
+Dose adjustments for ideal body weight and baseline renal function are necessary, and the pharmacist should coordinate this with nursing and clinicians for inpatients.
 Also, patients must undergo monitoring for signs/symptoms of hypersensitivity and phlebitis, specifically at the infusion site; this is where nursing will be best positioned to inform the rest of the healthcare team should there be any issues of concern.
 Interprofessional teamwork between each healthcare provider for a patient can help minimize and prevent the adverse effects of intravenous administration of acyclovir.
 [Level V]

 |||Ahronowitz I,Fox LP, Herpes zoster in hospitalized adults: Practice gaps, new evidence, and remaining questions.
 Journal of the American Academy of Dermatology.
 2018 Jan; [PubMed PMID: 29146146]|